rigard/rulebooks/rulebooks/catan.md

 grain, lumber, wool, and brick resources)
 - 25 Development Cards (14 Knight/Soldier Cards,
 6 Progress Cards, 5 Victory Point Cards)
-- 4 “Building Costs” Cards
+- 4 "Building Costs" Cards
-- 2 Special Cards: “Longest Road” & “Largest Army”
+- 2 Special Cards: "Longest Road" & "Largest Army"
 - 16 cities (4 of each color shaped like churches)
 - 20 settlements (5 of each color shaped like houses)
 - 60 roads (15 of each color shaped like bars)